gnabgib/gnablib-ts/random-notes.md

 TypeDoc plug coverage:
 `npm install --save false typedoc-plugin-coverage`
 - Doesn't add it to package.json, you can't add it globally (the runtime doesn't find them)

+List globally installed packages:
+`npm ls -g`
+`pnpm ls -g`
+- Note the output can be different (they have different storage locations)